-There are hundred, if not thousands, of online AP courses.
+There are hundreds, if not thousands, of online AP courses.
 So how are you supposed to find the best one for you?

 7 Factors That Make a Good Online AP Course